perez6736/TranslationSwap/README.md

 # TranslationSwap
 This is a tool in python that will swap the english to japanese between two csv files using the matching korean as a key.

+Why? - ID used in the game was not correct or present in the Korean to English csv file.
+So in order to get correct English translation in the game we would need to swap the Japanese in the Japanese/Korean csv file with Englsih and impor the new file to the game. - This why we can get the correct Englsih and play the game in our native Language.

 Tech
 - Python